Elections commission picks GOP attorney as new chair - NewsBreak

 Elections commission picks GOP attorney as new chair

 MADISON, Wis.
-(AP) — The Wisconsin Elections Commission on Friday selected a Republican attorney to be its new chairman, passing over another GOP member who tried to cast an Electoral College vote for Donald Trump even though Trump lost to President Joe Biden.
+(AP) — The Wisconsin Elections Commission on Friday selected a Republican attorney to be its new chairman, passing over another GOP member who cast an Electoral College vote for Donald Trump.

 The commission voted 5-1 to make Don Millis the new chairman.
 He will replace Democrat Ann Jacobs.
 The commission is evenly divided between three Republicans and three Democrats and either Millis or Republican Bob Spindell had to become the next chairman by law.